 6. Charlotte, North Carolina

-- Summary of market: Charlotte has a record of being one of the best long-term real-estate investments in the US due to high demand and low inventory.
+- Summary of the market: Charlotte has a record of being one of the best long-term real estate investments in the US due to high demand and low inventory.
 Compared to the national housing market, real estate in Charlotte is somewhat still affordable.
 The median age is 34 and many people migrate for work.
 This makes it an ideal market for younger people to raise families and is even considered a top destination for Millennials.
 Charlotte ranked 22nd as the best place to live and the best place to retire.